steffenvv/safetype/README.md

 } | {
     readonly kind: "Error";
     readonly error: string;
+    readonly stackTrace?: string | undefined;
 }
 */
 ```

+Properties that may be undefined can be declared using `.orUndefined`, and will
+become optional properties in the inferred type.
+If you want a required
+property, consider using `.orNull` instead of `.orUndefined`, and let `null`
+signal the absence of a value.
+Using `null` instead of `undefined` also has the
+advantage of surviving JSON serialization and deserialization.

 Validators can be self-referential to support linked data structures like lists
 and trees.
 To reference itself, a validator must use a thunk, i.e. a